 Civil Defense Is Possible

 Every person has the right to defend their case in court, and this includes those who are named in civil sex cases.
-While many law firms are interested in representing the alleged victims of abuse, The Law Office of Eric K. Schillinger wants to represent the accused.
+While many law firms are interested in representing the alleged victims of abuse, Schillinger & Associates, PLLC. wants to represent the accused.
 Attorney Eric Schillinger has years of experience defending the rights of the criminally accused, and he is more than ready to stand by those who are now civilly accused of sex crimes.